$k$-Sum Decomposition of Strongly Unimodular Matrices: Abstract

 \section{Abstract}

-We present a new decomposition result for strongly unimodular matrices based on the fact that they represent regular matroids over the real field.
-Specifically, strongly unimodular matrices are shown to be closed under $k$-sums for $k=1,2$ implying a decomposition into highly connected blocks which are proved to have a special structure.
+Networks are frequently studied algebraically through matrices.
+In this work, we show that networks may be studied in a more abstract level using results from the theory of matroids by establishing connections to networks by decomposition results of matroids.
+First, we present the implications of the decomposition of regular matroids to networks and related classes of matrices, and secondly we show that strongly unimodular matrices are closed under $k$-sums for $k=1,2$ implying a decomposition into highly connected network-representing blocks, which are also shown to have a special structure.